 It will publish integration interfaces for all future SSTL platform applications to integrate and validate users and eliminate the need of managing user’s module product wise.

 It will support both local authentication (based on user id and password defined on the system) and authentication via SSO integration.

+Note:

+Client specific admin access: Each client's instance will be running on a separate environment (may be AWS partitions or containers).
+Hence complete environment separation will be there.

 System Actors or Stake holders